COVID-19 Vaccine Information

 We also invite you to visit this page often, as we update almost daily and sometimes more than once.
 You may also call (425) 899-4002, the King County Vaccination Partnership-Redmond's auto-answered COVID-19 Vaccination Information Line, dedicated to updating our community.

 If you would like to email your question, please connect with us here.

 The King County Vaccination Partnership-Redmond, a collaboration of Overlake Medical Center, Evergreen Health and Microsoft, is pleased to offer an online pre-registration scheduling system for those seeking vaccination.
 We also offer a dedicated vaccination support line at (425) 899-3933.

 - You may complete your vaccination pre-registration to express your interest and provide your information to receive a vaccine at our site.
 Thank you for only creating one pre-registration record per person (creating multiple records does not expedite your ability to schedule an appointment).

-- As vaccine becomes available, you will receive a follow-up link via email to schedule.
-Currently, many are receiving this email in about three weeks, while others may receive it later, depending on vaccine allocation.
-The day you receive the scheduling link, we encourage you to schedule your vaccination immediately; appointments will be available possibly for the same day and up to two weeks ahead.
-If you receive the link, and there are no appointments available, please continue to check back frequently, as appointments are added throughout the week.
+- After pre-registration, you will receive a follow-up link via email to schedule.
+Currently, most people are receiving this email almost immediately, generally within about 15 minutes.
+We encourage you to schedule your vaccination as soon as you receive the email; appointments will be available possibly for the same day and up to two weeks ahead.

 Attention: Due to road construction around the Microsoft campus through July 2021, please allow extra time to travel to your appointment.